 Effective May 1, 2006, the Company entered into an Employment Agreement with our Secretary, General Counsel and Sr. Vice President, Legal and Corporate Affairs, Ms. Patti L. W. McGlasson.
 Pursuant to the Employment Agreement and its related amendments, between Ms. McGlasson and the Company (the "General Counsel Agreement"), the Company agreed to employ Ms. McGlasson as its Secretary and General Counsel from the date of the General Counsel Agreement through June 30, 2017.
 According to the terms of the General Counsel Agreement, the term of the agreement automatically extends for an additional one-year period unless notice of intent to terminate is received by either party at least 6 months prior to the end of the term.
 The General Counsel Agreement was amended on July 25, 2013 and again on June 30, 2014 (the General Counsel Agreement and all amendments referred to as the "GC Agreement").
 Changes made in the June 30, 2014 amendment are effective July 1, 2014.
-Under the GC Agreement, Ms. McGlasson is entitled to an annualized base salary of \$232,896 per annum, 7,500 shares of common stock to be granted equally on a quarterly basis over 2 years issued after each quarter of service through June 30, 2021 and is eligible for annual bonuses at the discretion of the Chief Executive Officer.
-As previously discussed, the \$232,896 was temporarily reduced to \$188,552 in response to the COVID-19 pandemic.
-Effective July 1, 2021, Ms. McGlasson's salary, was increased to \$212,384.
+Under the GC Agreement, Ms. McGlasson is entitled to an annualized base salary of \$212,384 per annum, and is eligible for annual bonuses at the discretion of the Chief Executive Officer.
+Effective July 1, 2022, Ms. McGlasson's salary, was increased to \$233,622.
 In addition, Ms. McGlasson is entitled to participate in the Company's equity incentive plans and, is entitled to six weeks of paid vacation per calendar year.

 The General Counsel Agreement also includes provisions respecting severance, non-solicitation, non-competition, and confidentiality obligations.
 Pursuant to the General Counsel Agreement, if she terminates her employment for Good Reason (as described below), or, is terminated prior to the end of the employment term by the Company other than for Cause (as described below) or death, she shall be entitled to all remaining salary from the termination date until 24 months thereafter, at the rate of salary in effect on the date of termination, immediate vesting of all options and continuation of all health related plan benefits for a period of 24 months.
-She shall have no obligation to seek other employment and any income so earned shall not reduce the foregoing amounts.
+She shall have no obligation to seek other employment term, she shall not reduce the foregoing amounts.
 If she is terminated by the Company for Cause (as described below), or at the end of the employment term, she shall not be entitled to further compensation.
-Under the General Counsel Agreement, Good Reason includes the assignment of duties inconsistent with her title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 60 miles, if the Company asks her to perform any act which is illegal, including the commission of a crime or act of moral turpitude, or a material breach of the General Counsel Agreement by the Company.
+Under the General Counsel Agreement, Good Reason includes the assignment of duties inconsistent with her title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 60 miles, if the Company.
+Under the General Counsel Agreement, Cause includes conviction of crime involving moral turpitude, or a material breach of the General Counsel Agreement by the Company.
 Under the General Counsel Agreement, Cause includes conviction of crime involving moral turpitude, failure to perform her duties to the Company, engaging in activities which are directly competitive to or intentionally injurious to the Company, or any material breach of the General Counsel Agreement by Ms. McGlasson.